ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/workflow_templates/update.rst

 Update Workflow Templates
 -------------------------

-To update a Workflow Template, the basic format is:
+The basic format for updating a Workflow Template is:

 .. code::